 What Is Ethereum (ETH) Gas?

 Theoretically, gas is a unit to measure computational work of the transactions or smart contracts executed by miners at their own expense to keep the Ethereum network running.

 A gas unit aims to separate the computation cost of the Ethereum network from Ether.
-These units are immutable but rather depend on the final values a miner used to execute a transaction.
+These units are not immutable but rather depend on the final values a miner used to execute a transaction.
 And the gas used is directly proportional to the complexity of the transaction.
 For example, suppose you intended to perform an ordinary transaction like sending ETH to another person.
 In that case, it’ll cost 21,000 gas units, but sending ERC-20 transfers may incur a much higher computation cost as the transaction is far more complex.

 If a transaction gets complicated and requires 12,500,000 gas to execute, then this block can only hold this transaction once miners package such a transaction.
 That is because this transaction is full for the entire block.

 The gas price means the cost of Ether for every unit of gas needed to be paid.
 Typically, gas price is calculated in nanoether, nano, shannon, or “Gwei” (1 ETH = 1×1018 Wei.)
 The smallest price unit in ETH is in “Wei”.
 However, the gas price is generally priced at 1,000,000,000 because 1 Gwei is a denomination of Ether (ETH), the cryptocurrency which is used to pay for goods and services on the Ethereum bl... equals 109 Wei.

 Unlike the gas limit, traders can set this value to adjust their transaction confirmation speed.
 Mainly because this is a decisive value that determines how fast the miner packs a transaction.
 These values can either be set manually or recommended by checking websites such as EtherScan or ETHGasStation.